Business Intelligence (BI) in Alternative Data Analysis for Financial Services

 On the other hand, when we analyze the type of patient, we see that the majority are adults.
 A further categorization shows that the number of symptomatic cases is higher than the number of asymptomatic cases in both the pediatric and adult categories.

-Purely based on the data sets, a preliminary conclusion can arrive at that although more symptomatic cases are reported; the direct relationship to hospital bed utilization is low.
+Purely based on the data sets, a preliminary conclusion can be arrived at that although more symptomatic cases are reported; the direct relationship to hospital bed utilization is low.
 This analysis would help in the following ways:

 How Acuity Knowledge Partners can help